szpak/gradle-pitest-plugin/README.md

 }

 pitest {
-    testPlugin = 'junit5' //or built-in 'testng' which also has to be activated
+    testPlugin.set('junit5') //or built-in 'testng' which also has to be activated
     // rest of your pitest configuration
 }
 ```